Neto Scariot

 Cargo tracking with an interactive map, scheduling inspections, dashboard elements, and notification patterns.

 The prioritization matrix indicated three main pages.
-We prototyped these pages, tested them internally, validated with stakeholders, and iterated on important details before proceeding with the creation of the homepage.
+We prototyped these pages, tested them internally, validated with stakeholders, and iterated on important details before proceeding with the design of the homepage.

 Healthcare Services